-- Fully Vaccinated Residents - Should wear masks at all times when outside of their room, including while participating in group activities and facility outings.
+Fully Vaccinated Residents

+- Should wear masks at all times when outside of their room, including while participating in group activities and facility outings.
 While participating in group activities, residents should socially distance themselves from other residents and HCP.
-Refer to the Source Control Table for examples of when source control may no longer be necessary in facilities with low levels of community based transmission. - Food and drink should not be consumed during group activities and facility outings unless food and drink are consumed outdoors and residents are physically distanced from others. - Should wear a mask while ambulating to the communal dining area.
-Fully vaccinated residents may share a table with other fully vaccinated residents without source control or physical distancing during the meal. - \circ May choose to participate in facility outings using a mask and social distancing. - Residents Not Fully Vaccinated - Should be excluded from group activities and communal dining anytime the facility's county two-week positivity rate is >10% and <70% of residents in the facility are vaccinated or when the facility has implemented outbreak testing see decision tree. - Should wear masks at all times when outside of their room and until seated at a table to consume a meal. - Meals should be consumed while socially distanced from other residents or in the resident's room. - Unvaccinated residents should wear masks and physically distance themselves from others.
+Refer to the Source Control Table for examples of when source control may no longer be necessary in facilities with low levels of community based transmission. - Should not consume food and drink during group activities and facility outings unless food and drink are consumed outdoors and residents are physically distanced from others. - Should wear a mask while ambulating to the communal dining area.
+Fully vaccinated residents may share a table with other fully vaccinated residents without source control or physical distancing during the meal. - o May choose to participate in facility outings using a mask and social distancing.

+• Residents Not Fully Vaccinated

+- Should wear masks at all times when outside of their room and until seated at a table to consume a meal. - Should consume meals while socially distanced from other residents or in the resident's room. - Should wear masks and physically distance themselves from others. - Should not consume food and drink during facility outings unless food and drink are consumed outdoors and socially distanced from other residents and HCP.